kotsky/py-libs/README.md

 # Data Structures
-In this document I provide a description of different data structures with my own implementation and usage cases.
 ###
 ## Array
 Array (or list) is a data structure, which contains elements, and each of these elements have its own index.